RoccoPaolillo/IPF_multidim/README.md

   * `"aggregate"`: Sums values across unspecified dimensions into a single aggregated row
   * Only affects filtered output; ignored when `-f all` is used
 * `--validate` (optional) to print validation measure in a separate csv for RMSE (Root Mean Squared Error) and a separate csv for APE (Average Percentage Error).
 It works only if -f all option is used
+* `--synth-total` (optional) to rescale the synthetic population
+* `--abm` (optional) to produce a ready-to-use script for agent-based modeling in python::mesa.
+The script is setup to use the output.csv produced by the service
+* `--by-unit` (optional) to run the algorithm separately for each clustering unit.
+The units of clustering should be provided in the column `unit`
+* `--unit-col` (optional) when `--by-unit` is used, to identify a different column name for the unit of extraction, set by default to `unit`.
+It is recommended to leave it as `unit`.

 #### Filter Examples